le8pold/arduino/README.md

-theres also hardware monitoring on the arduino. fun little project, I found and old arduino kit and thought itd be fun to make somrthing like this.
+theres also hardware monitoring on the arduino. fun little project, I found and old arduino kit and thought itd be fun to make somrthing like this. volundtyr is my little worker lol. will probably try to make this readme a bit better looking and understanding later but i mean whos reading ts anyways